This post may contain affiliate links. Learn more.

 That’s a bit longer wait than with some beard dyes, but it’s worth it for the kind of natural brown look it brings to your beard.
-And, again, one application will last you several weeks, if not more.
+Again, one application will last you several weeks, if not more.

-One other point about RefectoCil, you have to purchase the dye and developer separately because they don’t come in the same package.
+One other point about RefectoCil: you have to purchase the dye and developer separately, because they don’t come in the same package.

 - Long lasting

 - Causes less irritation than other beard dyes

 - The tube is rather small (but you only need to apply the dye every several weeks)

 RefectoCil’s Natural Brown No. 3 is good for almost every natural brunette hair color and is versatile enough to work on eyelashes and eyebrows.
 It’s also long-lasting and doesn’t need to be re-applied that often.

 A couple of things to keep in mind about Henna Guys Dark Brown Henna Hair Color: it doesn’t lighten your hair color or work on black hair.
 OK, so much for the negatives.